-- Complete the ADP application form and data sheet contained in the ADP brochure. - 2.
-Submit an official report/transcript of one of the following: - a. an SAT composite score of 800 or higher. - b. an ACT composite score of 17 or higher. - c. college transcript with passing grades in English and math classes. - d. college transcript with grades of C or better in developmental English and math classes. - 3.
+1. Complete the ADP application form and data sheet contained in the ADP brochure.

+- Submit an official report/transcript of one of the following: - a. an SAT composite score of 800 or higher. - b. an ACT composite score of 17 or higher. - c. college transcript with passing grades in English and math classes. - d. college transcript with grades of C or better in developmental English and math classes. - e. official transcript(s) with 24 or more semester hours with a cumulative GPA of 2.0 or better. - f.
+TAAS score of 220 Writing, 230 Math, and 230 Reading. - g.
+TASP score of 1770 Writing with a Texas Learning Index of 86 Math and 89 Reading. - 3.
 Submit official transcripts according to applicable criteria: - a.
-Applicants with less than 12 hours of college credit - an official high school transcript showing graduation OR an official certificate from a state recognized high school equivalency test. - 2. official transcripts from each college attended. - Applicants with 12 or more credit hours must submit official transcripts of all undergraduate college work from each college attended.
+Applicants with less than 12 hours of college credit - 1. an official high school transcript showing graduation OR an official certificate from a state recognized high school equivalency test. - 2. official transcripts from each college attended. - b.
+Applicants with 12 or more credit hours must submit official transcripts of all undergraduate college work from each college attended.

 Developmental/remedial classes cannot be taken through the Adult Degree Program.
-If needed by the student, these classes must be taken prior to admission to the program.